TACC/containers_at_tacc/docs/containerize-your-code/overview.rst

 Containerize Your Code
 ======================

-*Scenario:* You are a researcher who has developed a new piece of code for a scientific application.
+*Scenario:* You are a researcher who has developed some new code for a scientific application.
 You now want to distribute that code for others to use in what you know to be a stable production environment (including OS and dependency versions).
 End users may want to use this code on their local workstations or on an HPC cluster.

 In this section, we will build a container from scratch with some sample python code (provided).
 Please feel free to substitute in one of your own favorite